-SHA provided affordable housing to over 38,000 people in 20221, most of whom (86%) live within Seattle.
-SHA operates a variety of housing programs that include SHA owned/managed units, tenant-based rental assistance and collaborative housing units.
+In 2023, SHA provided affordable housing to nearly 38,700 people through a variety of opportunities including SHA owned/managed units, subsidized collaborative units operated by non-profit partners and tenant-based vouchers that provide subsidy to participants to rent in the private market.
+Thirty percent of SHA's participants in Seattle in 2023 were children and 37 percent of participants were seniors or adults with disabilities.
+About 83 percent of SHA households had annual incomes below 30 percent area median income (AMI) and their annual median household income was \$14,628.

-At the end of 2022, participants included approximately 9,700 children and 28,500 adults.
-Of the adult population, over 12,000 are seniors or people with disabilities.
-Eighty four percent (84%) of SHA households have annual incomes below 30% area median income, with a median household income of \$13,557 annually.
-In keeping with SHA's mission, the agency also supports a wide range of community and supportive services for residents in areas such as employment services, housing stability, case management and youth activities.
+In keeping with SHA's mission, the agency also supported a wide range of community services for residents, including employment services, housing stability supports, case management and youth activities.

-The majority of funding for SHA's activities comes from the Moving to Work (MTW) Block Grant from the US Department of Housing and Urban Development (HUD) (51% for 2022).
-Other sources of funds include special purpose HUD funds, other government grants, tenant rents and revenues from other activities.
+Funding for SHA's activities comes from multiple sources including the Moving to Work (MTW) funding flexibility and special purpose funds from the US Department of Housing and Urban Development (HUD), other government grants, tenant rents and revenues from other activities.
+This Report focuses on activities supported by MTW federal funding.